fang-w-shen/Galaxcyclopedia-API/README.md

 ## Version & Access

 There are currently two versions of the API.
-If a request is made without a specific accept header, the response will default to the latest version, Galaxcyclopedia 2.0.
+If a request is made without a specific accept header or with a header that is unrecognized, the response will default to the latest version, Galaxcyclopedia 2.0.
 To request specific versions, add an accept header to your request.

 Example